Charles Frederick Hall: Concert organizer

 In 1847, Hall, along with George Smith, former manager of the Theatre Royal Norwich, invited the Swedish soprano Jenny Lind to give two concerts in Norwich.
 Hall's stepfather, George Gedge, put up 1,000 pounds for the concerts.
 Jenny Lind performed in St Andrew's Hall, Norwich, on the 22 and 23 September 1847.
 She gave an impromptu concert the morning of the 24th before leaving the city.
 The professional musicians who accompanied Lind had been specially selected by Hall from the Covent Garden Opera House, Drury Lane Theatre, and the Royal Philharmonic Society.
 Michael Balfe conducted this orchestra while Hall acted as leader.
 Additionally, Hall performed a solo himself each evening.

 Two years later Hall and his business partner, William Howlett, a Norwich merchant, staged six consecutive nights of "grand concerts and balls" during the city of Norwich's annual agricultural week.
-Hall and Howlett booked two international singers for the concerts: mezzo-soprano Jetty Treffz and baritone Johann Baptiste Pischek.
-Hall's wife made her stage debut at the first concert, in which she sang soprano in a trio and accompanied Jetty Treffz on the piano.
+Hall and Howlett booked two international singers for the concerts: mezzo-soprano Jetty Treffz and baritone Johann Baptist Pischek.
+Hall's wife, Ellen Vining, made her stage debut at the first concert, in which she sang soprano in a trio and accompanied Jetty Treffz on the piano.
 The six concerts were a financial failure.
 As the Norfolk Chronicle put it, "the spirited entrepreneurs [Hall and Howlett] have sustained a heavy loss."
 Later that same year, the Choral Society of Norwich staged a benefit concert of Handel's Messiah expressly in aid of Hall and his partner.

-Director of Adelphi Theatre
+Theatre Career in London

 From 1859 to 1860, Hall held the position of musical director at the newly rebuilt Adelphi Theatre, London.
+He later served in the same capacity at the Princess's Theatre in Oxford Street.
+He supplied the incidental music for Dion Boucicault's The Streets of London, a play performed first at that theatre in 1864.
+A contemporary review of the first production said that the composer won "the goodwill of the audience" by incorporating "the street tunes of the times".
+The Era, the London weekly covering theatrical news, referred to Hall as "the well-known conductor at the Princess's Theatre" in February 1867.

 Second marriage

-In 1866 Hall married actress Caroline Eliza Latham Haselton, with whom he lived at 179 Hampstead Road, near Euston Station.